-Also, if you’re looking to get your diving certificate, there are a number of diving schools in Taganga.
+Also, diving is one of the popular things to do in Taganga.
+And, as mentioned above, if you’re looking to get your diving certificate, there are a number of diving schools in Taganga.

 You can also do a trip to one of the nearby beaches or to Tayrona National Park by taking a boat from Taganga.
 For what it’s worth, I took the boat from Tayrona back to Taganga, and it was a pretty rough ride so that may not be the best idea if you get queasy bouncing over the waves on a boat.

 In conclusion, while it may not be a must see stop on a tour of Colombia’s Caribbean coast, you can enjoy some luxury if you decide to stay at Casa los Cerros.
-Even if you don’t decide to spend a night, you can still get some fresh fish for lunch and enjoy the picturesque view of the hills flanking the bay during a visit to Taganga.
+Even if you don’t decide to spend a night, you can still get some fresh fish for lunch and enjoy the picturesque view of the hills flanking the bay during a on a day trip to Taganga.
 If you do decide to visit Taganga, I hope you find this guide useful.

 Interested in learning more about sites along the Caribbean Coast?